gestalt-howard/santander-value-prediction/README.md

 4. Have fun running through my models!
   * Remember to reference my project write-up to gain a high-level intuition of the model concepts before diving into the raw code

+## One Last Comment...
 As a final note, please feel free to reach out to me in case you are particularly curious about one of my processes or simply need help in getting some path dependencies sorted.
 Thank you for taking the time to review this repo!
 It is my proudest project to-date.

+Also, I would be remiss to not give a massive, heartfelt thanks to the collective Kaggle community whose generous sharing of wisdom has been a steady guide throughout this challenge.